 Many people have approached me with questions about books that have inspired me as a filmmaker.
-We have compiled a list of valuable resources for you to use to expand your scope and vision.
+So, we compiled a list of valuable resources for you to use to expand your scope and vision.
 These are a few of my favorites.

 Title: Cinematography Theory and Practice: Image Making for Cinematographers and Directors